Metadrop/redsys-query-php/README.md

 The spanish documentation is located in 'TPV-Virtual Consulta SOAP.pdf', in root folder.

-@IMPORTANT: Right now, the only services covered by this library are  'Transacción Simple' and 'Monitor Masiva'.
+Right now, the services covered by this library are:
+ - Transacción Simple (Transaction)
+ - Transacción Masiva (TransactionMasiva)
+ - Monitor Masiva (MonitorMasiva)

 ## Installation